Best Things To Do Around Duinrell With Toddlers

 Duinrell is a holiday park in The Netherlands, with an onsite theme park and onsite water park.
-I’ve written a post about Everything You Need To Know About Duinrell With Toddlers, but today I want to talk about all the things to do around Duinrell with a toddler.
+I’ve written this review of Duinrell, but today I want to talk about all the things to do around Duinrell with a toddler.

 A ‘typical’ day for us at Duinrell was to spend a morning at the theme park or water park followed by an afternoon sightseeing.
 We loved spending time at Duinrell, but we also loved exploring The Netherlands too, and Duinrell is a great base to do that.
 The Netherlands is quite a small country so you can get pretty much anywhere quickly.